ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

 ## Notification

-   To realize the topology update, service update and restoration function, following notification types should be supported:
+   To realize the three functions of topology update, service update, and restoration, the following notification types need to be
+   supported:

    1. Object create